 We offer a variety of martial art courses for coed adults, youth ages 3-14 and Ladys only.
 We help people develop personal and competitive skills in Muay Thai Kickboxing, Brazilian Jiu-Jitsu (BJJ) and No Gi Grappling.
 Call today to enroll at 250-754-6996!

 CJ Martial Arts & Fitness is constantly learning and adapting to provide students with the newest and most effective techniques for gaining personal and competitive skills.
-In the quest to provide the best we are constantly evolving and advancing our techniques and thanks to our affiliations with Black and Brown Belts from the Mainland and North Vancouver Island we provide our students with the best, most in-depth training possible.
+In the quest to provide the best we are constantly evolving with our west coast affiliates providing our students with the best, most in-depth training possible.

 Are you looking to be inspired?
 Are you searching for a way to discover more about yourself and enjoy one of the most intensive workouts?
 Or, are you a parent looking to give your child a sense of confidence and discipline in a fun and safe environment?
 Come train with us today!